aryounce/terraform-aws-bootstrap/README.md

 ## Usage

-All that is left to do is create your [Terraform configuration utilizing the newly initialized backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3#configuration) for state.
-This looks something like:
+After setup you must create your [Terraform configuration utilizing the newly initialized backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3#configuration) for state.

+The included [`generate-backend-hcl.sh`](generate-backend-hcl.sh) script will pull the needed values from your administrative AWS account and generate a proper configuration for you.
+See the header comment of the script for more information.

+### Terraform Backend Configuration Example

 ```hcl
 terraform {